babel/website/docs/parser.md

 - **attachComment**: By default, Babel attaches comments to adjacent AST nodes.
 When this option is set to `false`, comments are not attached.
 It can provide up to 30% performance improvement when the input code has _many_ comments. `@babel/eslint-parser` will set it for you.
 It is not recommended to use `attachComment: false` with Babel transform, as doing so removes all the comments in output code, and renders annotations such as `/* istanbul ignore next */` nonfunctional.

-- **annexb**: By default, Babel parses JavaScript according to [ECMAScript's Annex B "_Additional ECMAScript Features for Web Browsers_"](https://tc39.es/ecma262/#sec-additional-ecmascript-features-for-web-browsers) syntax.
+- **annexB**: By default, Babel parses JavaScript according to [ECMAScript's Annex B "_Additional ECMAScript Features for Web Browsers_"](https://tc39.es/ecma262/#sec-additional-ecmascript-features-for-web-browsers) syntax.
 When this option is set to `false`, Babel will parse syntax without the extensions specific to Annex B.

 - **createImportExpressions**: By default, the parser parses dynamic import `import()` as call expression nodes.
 When this option is set to `true`, `ImportExpression` AST nodes are created instead.
 This option will default to `true` in Babel 8.